forumone/GSAHackahon/README.md

 ### Running using Docker

 In order to run the project with Docker you need to install Docker for your operating system or using boot2docker for OSX or Windows.
-Once the project is cloned you can launch it in Docker by running: ```docker run -it --rm --name my-running-script -v "$PWD":/server -w /server artificial/docker-sails npm install && sails lift```
+Once the project is cloned you can launch it in Docker by running: ```docker run -it -d --name 18f -p 1337:1337 -v "$PWD":/server -w /server forumone/sails /bin/sh -c "npm install && bundle install && sails lift"```

-The site will then be accessible at http://localhost:1337.
+If running boot2docker run ```boot2docker ip``` to get the IP address and access it on that IP address at port 1337.

-To run unit tests run ```docker run -it --rm --name my-running-script -v "$PWD":/server -w /server artificial/docker-sails npm install && grunt test```
+To run unit tests run ```docker run -it -d --name 18f -p 1337:1337 -v "$PWD":/server -w /server forumone/sails /bin/sh -c "npm install && bundle install && grunt test"``` and then to view the running tests you can run ```docker attach 18f```